 In this edWebinar, three technology-savvy superintendents share how they lead their districts in creating technology plans.

 Join thie edWebinar to discuss the challenges and benefits of harnessing the human power of community to truly take the digital leap.

 Every two or three years, state and federal laws regarding accessibility in education change.
 However, the goal is always the same: making sure that every student, at every level (classroom, building, district), has access to the resources they need to meet their learning goals.
 During ClassLink and CoSN’s edWebinar, “Accessibility for All: Creating an Equitable Learning Ecosystem,” the presenters discussed the lessons they’ve learned, especially regarding technology as an instrument for accessibility.

-In this edWebinar, examinine the challenges and opportunities that are unique to rural school districts when moving forward with technology tools.
+In this edWebinar, 3 superintendents discuss the opportunities unique to rural school districts when leading digital transformations.

 The goal of digital equity is to ensure that all students have access to devices, high-speed internet, and opportunities to learn both in school and out.
 While digital equity is a challenge for all school districts, Dr. Beth Holland, Digital Equity and Rural Project Director for the Consortium for School Networking (CoSN), points out that it becomes a very complex issue given the challenges within rural schools and systems.
 In a recent edWebinar, Holland along with Jennifer Austin, CETL, Instructional Technology Coordinator at Lac du Flambeau Public School in Wisconsin, Michael Flood, Vice President of Strategy at Kajeet, and Tammy Neil, Computer Science Teacher at Suwannee Middle School in Florida, discuss the unique challenges rural districts face when providing students’ online access to their education.
 Flood explained that when students don’t have equal access to devices and high-speed internet, it prevents them from having the same kinds of learning opportunities as their more connected peers.